SvenGroot/Ookii.CommandLine/docs/SourceGenerationDiagnostics.md

 A method argument must use a supported signature.

 When using a method to define an argument, only [specific signatures](DefiningArguments.md#using-methods) are allowed.
-This error indicates the method is not using one of the supported signatures, for example it has additional parameters, or is not static.
+This error indicates the method is not using one of the supported signatures; for example, it has additional parameters.

 For example, the following code triggers this error: